2024 lab photo.png

 tumblr_dna_sequences.gif

-Intro: Understanding the Physical Genome
+Understanding the Physical Genome

 Our lab focuses on developing methods to probe both the structure and function of molecules encoded by the genome, as well as the physical compaction and folding of the genome itself.
-Our efforts are split between building new tools to leverage the power of high-throughput sequencing technologies and cutting-edge optical microscopies, and bringing these technologies to bear against basic biological questions by linking DNA sequence, structure, and function.
+Our efforts are split between building new tools to leverage the power of high-throughput sequencing technologies and cutting-edge optical microscopies, and bringing these technologies to bear against basic biological questions by linking nucleic acid sequence, structure, and function.

 High-throughput Biophysics & Molecular Evolution

 We are interested in understanding the biophysical basis and evolutionary consequences of sequence-function relationships in biological molecules and their interactions.
-Towards this goal, we develop ultra-high-throughput methods to quantitatively assay sequence-space in bulk and single-molecule experiments.
+Toward this goal, we develop ultra-high-throughput methods to quantitatively assay sequence-space in bulk and single-molecule experiments.

 buenrostro_2014_heatmap-trim.jpg